padi-dev-lanhk/visa247/bancu/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 7.1.1 =
+* Restored PHP 5.x support

+= 7.1.0 =
+* Added feature for post order and sorting (feature request: https://wordpress.org/support/topic/sort-posts-by-title/)
+* Added class `.rpwwt-post-excerpt-more` for the "more" text following the excerpt. (feature request: https://wordpress.org/support/topic/class-for-more-sign/)
+* Dropped PHP 5 support
+* Moved language files to [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/recent-posts-widget-with-thumbnails/).
+So, please contribute as a translator to make Recent Posts Widget With Thumbnails available in more and more languages.
+* Compatibility with WordPress 5.8

+= 7.0.3 =
+* new branding
+* Tested successfully with WordPress 5.6.2

+= 7.0.2 =
+* Corrected comments in uninstall.php
+* Tested successfully with WordPress 5.6

+= 7.0.1 =
+* Added catalan translation, thanks to Ibidem Group
+* Tested successfully with WordPress 5.5.3

+= 7.0.0 =
+* Added option for omitting all alternative texts of images to improve accessibility
+* Added ARIA attribute for the list item of the current page to improve accessibility
+* Revised output if the post has no title
+* Revised thumbnail display functions
+* Improved description for the default alternative text
+* Updated *.pot file and translations
+* Updated screenshot of the widget form

+= 6.9.0 =
+* Added option for the alt text of the default thumbnail
+* Updated *.pot file and translations
+* Updated screenshot of the widget form

+= 6.8.0 =
+* Added option for the author name (please set a label if you have activated author names)
+* Added placeholders for the text fields
+* Updated *.pot file and translations
+* Tested successfully with WordPress 5.5.1
+* Updated screenshot of the widget form

+= 6.7.1 =
+* Added NAV element around the post list if the theme supports the 'navigation-widgets' type (introduced in WP 5.5)
+* Added aria-label to the NAV element for better accessibility
+* Added loading=”lazy” attribute to the default image (introduced in WP 5.5)
+* Tested successfully with WordPress 5.5

+= 6.7.0 =
+* Added new hook for developers 'rpwwt_categories' to modify the category list of each list item
+* Added spanish translation
+* Tested successfully with WordPress 5.3.2

 = 6.6.1 =
 * Tested successfully with WordPress 5.3